 The WiFi AI consists of a set of mechanisms that automatically configure your WiFi settings in an optimal way.
 Among others, it automatically manages your wireless mesh, enabling or disabling it on your WiFi Access Points as needed.
 Its auto-channel selection logic also allows your mesh to always work on the best channels available, minimizing signal interference in your target location.

-- Visualize the routes from mesh devices to their gateway; or
+Visualize routes from mesh device to gateway; and

-Learn more on our mesh topology in this article.
+Learn more about the Mesh Topology in this article.

 Where does a mesh network shine?

 Mesh network is essential in all those areas where Ethernet cabling cannot exist or is too expensive and time-consuming to install.